rakytap/sequential-quantum-gate-decomposer/README.md

 $ conda install numpy scipy pip pytest scikit-build tbb-devel

+$ conda install -c conda-forge gsl

-$ pip install qiskit
+$ pip install qiskit matplotlib

-After the basic environment variables are set and the dependencies are installed (including GSL), the compilation can be started by the Python command:
+After the basic environment variables are set and the dependencies are installed, the compilation of the package can be started by the Python command:

 $ python3 setup.py build_ext

-The command above starts the compilation of the C++ library and builds the necessary C++ Python extensions for the Python interface of the SQUANDER package in place.
+The command above starts the compilation of the SQUANDER C++ library and builds the necessary C++ Python interface extensions of the SQUANDER package in place.
 After a successful build, one can register the SQUANDER package in the Python distribution in developer (i.e. editable) mode by command:

 $ python -m pip install -e .